 Didn’t find what you need?
 We’ll be happy to tailor a program to your specific needs!

-Also available: traveling programs that can include a live raptor:
+Also available: our traveling programs can include one or more live birds

-Paul’s lifelong fascination with the icon of the North American plains is evident in this reenactment of an 1870’s buffalo hunter.
-Based on the real-life story of Frank Mayer, Paul dresses in period garb, displays antique rifles, bison hide, skull and other artifacts.
+Paul‘s lifelong fascination with the icon of the Great Plains is evident in this reenactment of an 1870’s bison hunter.
+Based on the real-life biography of Frank Mayer (1850-1954) Paul, dressed in period garb, displays antique rifles, a bison hide and skull, and Native American artifacts.
 Bison biology and ecology, Native American uses of the bison, the Sharps rifle and bison hunting techniques will be explained and demonstrated in this brutal period in American wildlife and Native American history.
 A question and answer period follows.

 Aldo Leopold’s Land Ethic